 There were probably numerous occasions when McGowan questioned if such a moment would even be possible.
 Since 2008, he's endured three separate shoulder surgeries, any one of which could have been the end of the line.
 In 2009, he also underwent knee surgery.
-Factor in a Tommy John surgery as a minor leaguer before reaching the big leagues, and McGowan has faced many hurdles that could have proven too much for him to physically overcome.
-He just wasn't going to give up until he had nothing left to give, and the result is an incredible comeback story that might only be getting started.
+Factor in a Tommy John surgery as a minor leaguer before reaching the big leagues, McGowan has been faced with many hurdles that could have proven too much for him to physically overcome.
+He just wasn't going to give up until he had nothing left to give, and the result is an incredible comeback story that may only be getting started.

 ''It's kind of a sentimental night, you know, one of those deals,'' Blue Jays manager John Gibbons said. ''He's come a long way and he answered the bell.
 He had a rough one, his first one, and he bounced back tonight against a good-hitting ballclub.
 Yeah, it's very rewarding for not only him but for everybody that knows him.''

-''I think the most important thing is just feeling good,'' he said. ''I got the opportunity to pitch again, and that's all I could ask for.
+''I think the most important thing is just feeling good,'' he said. ''I got the opportunity to pitch again and that's all I could ask for.
 Just trying to make the best of it.''

 The fact that he's made it this far makes him an easy guy to root for.
-We'll see what his future holds, but for now he's an early contender for feel-good story of the year.
+We'll see what his future holds, but for now he's an early contender for feel good story of the year.

 More MLB coverage from Yahoo Sports: